mseclen/mseclen/README.md

 ---
 - **Data Engineering:** Designing and implementing scalable data architectures, ETL/ELT processes, and data warehouses.
 Proficient in Python, SQL, Spark, and Airflow.

-- **DevOps:** Orchestrating CI/CD pipelines, infrastructure as code (IaC) using tools like Jenkins and Ansible.
+- **DevOps:** Orchestrating CI/CD pipelines, infrastructure as code (IaC) using tools like Jenkins, Ansible and Terraform.
 Ensuring the reliability, security, and scalability of applications.

 ### Let's Connect!
 ---